Blaine Robison, M.A.

 8 And he said to them, Draw now, and carry to the master of the feast.
 And they carried.

 And: Grk. kai, conj.
-See the note on verse 1 above. he said: Grk. legō, lit. "says."
-See the note on verse 3 above. to them: pl. of Grk. autos, pronoun of the third person.
+See verse 1 above. he said: Grk. legō, lit. "says."
+See verse 3 above. to them: pl. of Grk. autos, pronoun of the third person.
 Draw: Grk. antleō, aor. imp., to take out liquid from a confined area; take out, draw.
 The verb originated in reference to bailing out bilge water from the hold of a ship.
 The word occurs only 4 times in the Besekh, all in the book of John (also the next verse, 4:7, 15). now: Grk. nun, adv. of time in the present, 'now' or more emphatically 'right now.' and: Grk. kai, conj. carry: Grk. pherō, pres. imp., to move something from one position to another through physical transport; bring, bear, carry.
 The present tense indicates to start and keep on doing the action until completion.

 to the master of the feast: Grk. architriklinos servant who was responsible for managing a banquet; headwaiter, butler, head steward (BAG).
 Danker concurs with BAG, but adds "some interpret as toastmaster, master of the feast."
 Mounce has "director of a feast."
 Morris suggests that the official was one of the guests charged with the duty of being master of ceremonies and presiding over the gathering.
 However, these definitions do not sufficiently illuminate the Jewish setting.
 Delitzsch translates the Greek word with Heb.
 Rav Ha-Mesbah (Chief or leader of the gathering).
 Lightfoot suggests that this person would be in the place of a chaplain, to give thanks, and pronounce blessings in such kind of feasts as these were (3:253).
 There were seven blessings (Heb.
 Sheva Brachot) recited every day of the seven-day feast, as well as other blessings that might be spoken during a festival, and these spoken over a cup of wine.
 The Sheva Brachot is found in (Kethuboth 7b-8a):